particle-iot/docs/src/content/guide/how-to-build-a-product/dashboard.md

 ## Configuring Your Product

 As a product creator, there are some key decisions you will need to make before devices are shipped to customers.
-Your configuration page will walk you through key questions that you should be thinking about during the development process. **You don't need to know the answers to all of these questions right now.** You are always able to return to your configuration page to answer outstanding questions, or change existing answers.
+Your configuration page will walk you through key questions that you should be thinking about during the development process. **You don't need to know the answers to all of these questions right now.** You are always able to return to your configuration page to answer outstanding questions, or change your answers.
 However, you **must** answer all questions before you can start manufacturing.

 It's also worth mentioning that some of the questions asked on the configuration page have tangible impacts on how your product will function within the Particle ecosystem, and others are simply educational to encourage you to be thinking strategically about what needs to happen before your product goes to manufacturing.